Surabaya bombings: Dita Supriyanto family

 The church bombers were identified by the police as a family of six, headed by Dita Supriyanto, the father; and Puji Kuswati, the mother.
 They also involved their children, Yusuf Fadil (aged 18), Firman Halim (aged 16), Fadilah Sari (aged 12), and Pamela Rizkita (aged 9).
 Puji became the first female suicide bomber in Indonesia.
 Dita was responsible for the third attack.
 According to the police, the explosion in the third attack was the most powerful.
 The police said Puji was a resident of Banyuwangi, a city located approximately 306 km southeast of Surabaya.

 The Indonesian National Police announced that three types of bombs were used in the church attacks.
 According to them, the bomb in the third attack was the most destructive, being powerful enough to destroy dozens of vehicles and set fire to the front portion of the church.
 The first attack was carried out with motorcycle bomb, the second with belt bombs, and the third with a car bomb.
 The bombs in the second attack were strapped on the three perpetrators, Puji and her two daughters.
 This was evidenced by the examination of their bodies where their stomach areas were torn apart due to the force of the blast.
 Investigators are still trying to determine the exact type of bombs used in the first attack.

-On the night of 13 May, a house in Wonorejo Asri in Rungkut, Surabaya, was stormed by the police.
+In the night of 13 May, a house in Wonorejo Asri in Rungkut, Surabaya, was stormed by the police.
 They discovered three highly explosive bombs, which were later defused by bomb disposal unit.
 Arrows and a bow were discovered at the back of the house.
 The police also recovered several books and documents from the house for investigation purposes.
 Indonesian National Police later revealed that Dita was the leader of the Surabaya branch of Jamaah Ansharut Daulah.